meet our team

 Pearson Croney-Clark is the Director of External Affairs at SEEC Institute.
 Her career spans work in France, Canada, and the United States, focusing on critical issues such as climate change, food systems and agriculture, foreign affairs, and global business policy.

-Before joining SEEC Institute, Pearson served as Public Affairs Manager at Oatly, the oatmilk company, where she developed strategies at the nexus of food systems and climate policy.
+Before joining SEEC Institute, Pearson was Public Affairs Manager at Oatly, the oatmilk company, where she developed strategies at the nexus of food systems and climate policy.
 Previously, she was a Policy Advisor to Canada’s Minister of Agriculture and Agri-Food, spearheading initiatives on food security, sustainable agriculture, and equitable food systems.
 In France, Pearson was part of the Government Relations team at the American Chamber of Commerce, where she facilitated dialogue on key business and trade issues with French, EU, and US government representatives.

 A native of Paris, Kentucky, Pearson now lives in Brooklyn, New York, with her husband, Pierre.